Shrove Tuesday – Pancake Day – Mardi Gras – End of the Carnival

 Westminster, 16 Nov.
 30 Hen.
 VIII’

 A blog post by the British Museum highlights some fascinating research.
 Henry’s government ordered the deleting of unacceptable content in church service books.
-The last phrase of the quotation above show this.
 Research into the deletion of content found that it was very varied in extent, except where it concerned Becket.
 The vast majority of references to him were either completely defaced or mostly defaced, suggesting that Henry had a particular hatred of Becket.

 Henry made a lot of money from the gold and jewels that were stripped from Becket’s magnificent shrine at Canterbury Cathedral.